How-To Guide / Roofing

 Every lead you don't respond to within a few hours is making a choice without you.
 They're calling the next three roofers on their list.
 They're letting the door-knocker in because at least someone is showing up.
 They're booking the company that texted them back in five minutes with a link to schedule an inspection.

 The math is brutal.
-An average residential roofing job runs $8,000–$15,000 after an insurance claim.
-If you lose 5 jobs during a storm because your follow-up was slow, that's $40,000–$75,000 you didn't collect.
+An average residential roofing job runs $8,000 to $15,000 after an insurance claim.
+If you lose 5 jobs during a storm because your follow-up was slow, that's $40,000 to $75,000 you didn't collect.
 Not because your work isn't quality.
 Because the other guy responded faster.

 Five things that change when your follow-up runs itself.